Which Networking Stock is a Better Buy? By StockNews - Up News Info

 © Reuters.
-Ericsson vs. Arista: Which Networking Stock is a Better Buy?
+Nokia vs. Ubiquiti: Which Networking Stock is a Better Buy?

-The networking industry has grown significantly over the past year with businesses’ increased dependence on cloud computing and other technology platforms that require networking.
-The growing adoption of 5G and the use of other advanced technologies worldwide should keep driving the demand for the networking solutions.
-So, two established players in the space—Ericsson (BS:) (ERIC) and Arista (ANET)—are expected to benefit significantly in the coming months.
-But which of these two stocks is a better buy now?
-Let’s find out.Telefonaktiebolaget LM Ericsson (NASDAQ:) and Arista Networks , Inc. (NYSE:) are two of the established players in the networking industry.
-Headquartered in Stockholm, Sweden, ERIC provides infrastructure, services, and software to the telecommunication industry, among other sectors.
-ERIC operates through four segments: Networks, Digital Services, Managed Services, and Emerging Business and Other.
-ANET develops, markets, and sells cloud networking solutions that include its extensible operating system () and routing platforms, among others.
+The heightened demand for cybersecurity and cloud-based solutions, combined with the ongoing 5G roll-out, is incentivizing networking companies to advance their product portfolios and solutions amid continued remote-working demand.
+We think networking stocks Nokia (NYSE:) and Ubiquiti (UI) are well-positioned to capitalize on the industry tailwinds.
+But let’s find out which of these stocks is a better buy now.Nokia Corporation (NOK) is a Finland-based company that is engaged in the network and Internet protocol (IP) infrastructure, software, and related services market.
+The company’s networks segment comprises Mobile Access, Fixed Access, IP Routing, and Optical Networks businesses.
+NOK serves communications service providers, governments, large enterprises, and consumers.

-The ongoing transition from 4G networking to 5G and other technological advancements have been brightening the networking industry’s prospects.
-The industry has been benefiting already from increased dependence on cloud computing.
-With several industries looking to integrate their supply chains and other domains into one platform for better coordination, the networking industry is expected to grow significantly in the coming months.
-According to Global Market Insights, the data center networking industry is expected to grow at an approximate 15% CAGR between 2021 – 2027.
-So, both ANET and ERIC should benefit.
+Ubiquiti Inc. (UI) provides various networking products and solutions for service providers and enterprises worldwide.
+The company offers radios, antennas, and management tools that have been designed to deliver carrier class performance for wireless networking and other applications in the unlicensed radio frequency realm.

 Fusion Media or anyone involved with Fusion Media will not accept any liability for loss or damage as a result of reliance on the information including data, quotes, charts and buy/sell signals contained within this website.
 Please be fully informed regarding the risks and costs associated with trading the financial markets, it is one of the riskiest investment forms possible.